 Stucco over brick

-we are a 4 story coop bldg. some of the bricks, especially along the top floor need repointing and water gets in when it rains.
+We are a 4 story coop bldg. some of the bricks, especially along the top floor need repointing and water gets in when it rains.
 The bldg a long time ago had been stucco'd on one side of the bldg. we r getting quotes to repoint vs. stucco and have decided it is best to stucco...but one contractor is saying that we cannot use the steel mesh on top of the bricks because they cant stud deep enough? the other two contractors said they would clean put crumbling mortar between bricks repoint in areas as needed, apply wire steel mesh and then two coats of stucco... what is the truth about whether we should use a steel wire mesh on top of bricks? is it necessary?

 If there is any paint or tar, it should be chipped off.